 - Services powering new features, in applications with existing backend systems.

 - And much more...

-The reason we normally spend so much time writing boilerplate, and configuring cloud services, is that the tools we rely on have no idea what we're trying to do.
-This means it's up to the developer to do almost all of the work.
-So in order to make a real improvement to the development process, we need a tool that does understand what we're building.
-Encore was designed with this idea in mind, and it's deliberately opinionated in order to facilitate this understanding.
+The reason we normally have to write boilerplate, and manually provision cloud services, is that the tools we use have no idea what we're trying to do.
+So it's up to the developer to do all the work.

-We developers make dozens upon dozens of decisions when creating a backend application; deciding how to structure the codebase, defining API schemas, etc. The answers often come down to personal preferences, not technical rationale.
+Developers make dozens of decisions when creating a backend application.
+Deciding how to structure the codebase, defining API schemas, picking underlying infrastructure, etc. The decisions often come down to personal preferences, not technical rationale.
 This creates a huge problem in the form of fragmentation!
-When every stack looks different, all of our tools have to be general purpose.
+When every stack looks different, all tools have to be general purpose.

 When you adopt Encore, many of these stylistic decisions are already made for you.
-Encore's framework is designed to ensure your application follows modern best-practises.
+Encore's framework ensures your application follows modern best practices.
 And when you run your application, Encore's Open Source parser and compiler checks that you're sticking to the framework.
 This means you're free to focus your energy on what really matters: writing your application's business logic.

-In order to deliver Encore's groundbreaking features and simple developer experience, Encore makes heavy use of static analysis — a fancy term for parsing and analyzing the code you write — to build up a very detailed understanding of how your backend works.
-This understanding is in the shape of a graph, and very closely represents your own mental model about your system: boxes and arrows, representing systems and services that communicate with other systems, pass data and connect to infrastructure.
+Encore uses static analysis to understand your application.
+This is a fancy term for parsing and analyzing the code you write and creating a graph of how your application works.
+This graph closely represents your own mental model about your system: boxes and arrows, representing systems and services that communicate with other systems, pass data and connect to infrastructure.
 We call it the Encore Application Model.

 You made it to the end of the page – we hope you are as excited as we are about making backend development fun again!